pciet/wichess/README.md

 Note: no encryption is used between the server program and web browser, so don't use sensitive passwords when playing.
 Despite being tested on iOS and macOS there are now new issues related to Safari on iOS.
 Chrome on macOS appears to still work.
 Firefox on macOS has a layout bug but does work.
 Other operating systems like Windows or Android are untested.
 Issues are noted in the issue tracker.
 The client may degrade further as web browsers are improved.

+Note: the cryptography implementation is a 2017 snapshot of ```golang.org/x/crypto``` which isn't the latest and may include serious security vulnerabilities that are patched in later versions.

 The intention here is a demonstration as a start for a possible longer programming and business effort.
 For more background see the album description found through the bandcamp link at the bottom of this readme.

 ```wichess``` requires a PostgreSQL database matching the configuration you set in ```dbconfig.json```.
 The file ```postgres_tables.sql``` contains the SQL commands to create the necessary tables, and ```create_postgres_tables.sh``` may be configured to run the table create commands if you have ```psql``` installed.